CNelson0306/Superhero_Stats/README.md

 ## I created and run this project using VS Code

-# Superhero Browser using Python + Flask
+# Superhero Stats Application using Python + Flask

 # Features